 - Availability of capital

 Renting can help to maintain financial fluidity during times of uncertainty, like what we experienced at times throughout 2020 and 2021.
-As a generalisation, a longer-term rental over multiple months will typically run 4% to 5% of the cost to purchase plus you avoid the sales tax required with outright acquisition.
+As a generalisation, a longer-term rental over multiple months will typically run 4% to 5% of the cost to purchase plus you avoid the sales tax required with the outright acquisition.

 - Some maintenance costs are covered when renting